 The registry will examine the application and providing everything is in order, will invite you to attend an interview to swear an oath to confirm the information that has been provided.
 After the interview, the grant will be administered and the documents will be received to enable the executor to fulfil their duties.

 Executor duties involve collecting monies owed to the estate, paying debts and distributing assets in accordance with the will of the deceased.
 It is a serious responsibility and they can become liable for any mistakes made.

-If you're concerned about the process or need further probate information, you can call us on 0800 612 6105, or click this link to find out more about our fixed fee probate service.
+If you're concerned about the process or need further probate information, you can call us or click this link to find out more about our fixed fee probate service.